Sebastien-Raguideau/strain_resolution_practical/README.md

 STRONG --config config.yaml STRONG_OUT graphextraction --threads 8 --verbose
 ```

-Which are again in gfa format with coverages, the raw subgraph unitigs match to the original simplified gfa but the simplified do not:
+Which are again in gfa format with coverages.

+ - Raw subgraph: subgraph directly taken from `assembly/high_res/simplified.gfa`
+ - simplified subgraph: Raw subgraph further processed "simplified" using coverage.
+These subgraph do not match the initial assembly graph.

 ![Select](./Figures/Select.png)